SASILOXR/Raven-Bs-MW-Edition/README.md

 MW Edition add features like MWItemESP, ShowBarrier, BetterXray and more.

-Also imporved some moduless like AimAssist, MoveFix
+Also imporved some modules like AimAssist, MoveFix

 It can bypass prediciton in 1.8 as long as you configure it correctly